freenas/freenas-docs/userguide/network.rst

 This screen also provides for the configuration of IP aliases, making it possible for a single interface to have multiple IP addresses.
-To set multiple aliases, click the "Add extra alias" link for each alias.
-Aliases are deleted by clicking the interface in the tree, clicking the "Edit" button, checking the "Delete" checkbox below the alias, then clicking the "OK" button.
+To set multiple aliases, click the :guilabel:`Add extra alias` link for each alias.
+Aliases are deleted by clicking the interface in the tree, clicking the :guilabel:`Edit` button, checking the :guilabel:`Delete` checkbox below the alias, then clicking the :guilabel:`OK` button.

-.. warning:: Aliases are deleted by checking the "Delete" checkbox in the alias area, then clicking "OK" for the interface.
-   **Do not** click the "Delete" button at the bottom of this screen, which deletes the entire interface.
+.. warning:: Aliases are deleted by checking the :guilabel:`Delete` checkbox in the alias area, then clicking :guilabel:`OK` for the interface. **Do not** click the :guilabel:`Delete` button at the bottom of this screen, which deletes the entire interface.

 #ifdef truenas
 .. note:: the ability to delete interfaces is disabled if